jackdewinter/pymarkdown/newdocs/src/plugins/rule_md054.md

 ## Fix Description

-The tool cannot autofix this, because a non-permitted link or image could be rewritten into any of the other enabled styles (autolink, full reference, collapsed reference, shortcut reference, or inline URL).
+The tool cannot autofix this, because a non-permitted link or image could be rewritten into any of the other enabled styles (autolink, inline link, full reference, collapsed reference, shortcut reference, or inline URL).
 Choosing one replacement without author intent could change the meaning or emphasis of the document.

 ## Configuration